Chart Color Schemes

 Population growth drivers in Wakerley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Wakerley's population is around 9,906 as of August 2025.
-This reflects an increase of 460 people since the 2021 Census, which reported a population of 9,446.
-The change is inferred from the estimated resident population of 9,820 in June 2024 and an additional 133 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,905 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Wakerley's growth rate of 4.9% since the census positions it within 1.5 percentage points of the SA3 area (6.4%), demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 52.2% of overall population gains during recent periods.
+Wakerley's population, as per AreaSearch's analysis, is approximately 9,906 as of November 2025.
+This figure represents an increase of 460 individuals (4.9%) since the 2021 Census, which reported a population of 9,446 people.
+The change is inferred from the estimated resident population of 9,820 from the ABS as of June 2024 and an additional 133 validated new addresses since the Census date.
+This results in a population density ratio of 1,905 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Wakerley's growth rate of 4.9% since the census places it within 1.5 percentage points of the SA3 area (6.4%), indicating competitive growth fundamentals.
+Natural growth primarily drove population growth in the area, contributing approximately 52.2% of overall population gains during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Examining future trends, a population increase just below the median of national statistical areas is expected, with the area projected to grow by 698 persons to 2041 based on the latest population numbers, recording a gain of 6.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends indicate a growth rate just below the national median statistical areas' average, with an expected increase of 698 persons to 2041 based on the latest population numbers, resulting in a total gain of 6.2% over the 17 years.

 Frequently Asked Questions - Population